 "We'll stay on station to watch over the workers and give aid if necessary until the detachment from Balor shows up."

 "Yeah, a wise choice.
 It'll be interesting to see what the insurrectionist government on Arvuna says about a handful of Alliance ships showing up."

 "You think they'll attack once they show up on sensors?"

-Hackett shook his head, "No, but with their attitude towards the Alliance and the Citadel, they might throw a fit.
-Besides, the ships the Arvuna Defense Fleet has are 30 years old and are no match for our ships.
+Hackett shook his head, "No, but with their attitude towards the Alliance and the Citadel they might throw a fit.
+Besides, the ships the Arvuna Defense Fleet have are armored freighters and obsolete frigates and patrol vehicles, they are no match for our ships.
 Still, I've talked with the Task Force commander, who has relayed my orders to the detachment; and they are not to seek out any sort of contact or confrontation with the local defenses."
 He asked curious, "What about the Normandy?
 You aren't detected I assume."

 "Negative, sir.
 But we got about two hours left in our vents so we'll find a nice spot to disengage the stealth systems, vent, and lie in wait on the dark side of an asteroid."

 "Understood, Shepard.
 If you can get in and out without being detected that's at least one headache less.
 The arvunian president would cry covert actions against them if they learned an Alliance stealth ship was around.
 I don't have the patience with such petty politics during the war now.
 And I bet Osoba can be without that as well."
 He shrugged, "Not that it will matter that much, but it's just something we can do without for the moment."

 Hackett shook his head disappointed and bewildered, "No, it's like she's gone under the radar.
 Wherever she went, she's doing a good job of hiding herself.
 And it seems the rest of Bryson's team – those under his daughter's leadership – are gone as well, we can't reach them either."